trived76/Embryo-Segmentation/README.md

 # Centroid calculation of the blastomere from 3D Z-Stack image data of a 2-cell mouse embryo

-The repository is currently update.
+The repository is currently being updated, please visit it in a few weeks.
 Essentially, the repository contains the information about the following research paper.
 DOI: https://doi.org/10.1016/j.bspc.2019.101726

 ## Highlights